dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/dwillis/data-reporting">Homepage</a> /
 <a href="https://github.com/dwillis/data-reporting/blob/master/outline.md">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The world that we live in and report on is increasingly influenced by data.
+        The world that we live in and report on is increasingly influenced by data.
 This course will help you use data to find and develop stories that can’t be found in other ways.
 Data can be anything: spreadsheets full of numbers, the text of speeches or the measured observations of daily life.
-Reporters...</em></p>
+Reporters
+        </small></p>

         <p>Instructors: Derek Willis</p>
     </td>
     <td>
-        Georgetown University
+        <small>Georgetown University</small>
     </td>
   </tr>